Memory In and Through the Body

 Photographer: Reyes Cruz

-The Medicine Wheel at the Dainzu Ruins in Oaxaca, Mexico.
+The Wheel at the Dainzu Ruins in Oaxaca, Mexico.
 2023.

-The South.
-My Uterus.
-Red clay, mamey seed, copal, coral, jicama, and a tree branch.
-2023.
+The South, 2023, Red clay harvested in San Marcos Tlapazola, mamey seed, copal, coral, jicama, and a tree branch.

-The West.
-The Mother's Placenta and my Umbilical Cord.
-Red clay, bones, stones, copal, coral, and a tree branch.
-2023.
+The West, 2023, Red clay harvested in San Marcos Tlapazola, animal bones, stones, copal, coral, and a tree branch.

 About the Artisan